jersou/clite-parser/README.md

     deserialize the class to cli/help)
   - add doc/example in the code (to see it in IDE and on https://jsr.io/@jersou/clite/doc)
+  - use the right CLI vocabulary
+  - better overview, use a real case
 - decorators
-  - remove noCommand from config ? (and other config → decorators)
   - decorator to specify the arg name of field bug `--skip-extract-image-from-mp-3` vs `--skip-extract-image-from-mp3`
   - help on cmd args ?
-- add `[--help]` on subcommands
 - search "TODO" in code/doc
 - NodeJS implementation of --config/configCli
 - NodeJS tests
 - check missing feat (compare to other tools ) ?
-- use the right CLI vocabulary
-- better overview, use real case
 - add
   `_clite: { _ : { help :"...", noCommand:true }, dryRun: { help: "...", negatable: true }}`
   ?